-All costing is Class D (2020 \$) estimates based on concept level information using unit rates for linear works and intersection improvements.
+All costing consists of Class D (2020 \$) estimates based on concept level information using unit rates for linear works and intersection improvements.
 Cost estimates include 25% engineering and communications as well as 40% contingency.
-Cost do not include property and other significant impact that could increase overall cost and exclude projects that fall within Ministry jurisdiction.
+Costs do not include property and other significant impact that could increase overall cost and exclude projects that fall within Ministry jurisdiction.